The documentation is written in markdown.

 - You need a blank line at the end of each file.

-This linter is run by Travis CI with each pull request and code merge, and will fail if it finds errors.
+This linter is run by Gitlab CI with each pull request and code merge, and will fail if it finds errors.

 You can check that your markdown complies with the retext and remark locally: